Filmmaking Tools & Gears to make an Independent Film on a Budget

 4. Audio Recorders ($200)

-Audio recorders can be used when you want to capture the audio sounds using a different audio recording system and then editing and compiling those sounds into your films through editing software.
+Audio recorders can be used when you want to capture the audio sounds using a different audio recording system and then edit and compile those sounds into your films through editing software, achieving exceptional detail and dynamic range.

 These audio recorders play a vital role in providing the proper sound effects to the shot, especially, where the cameras have only the basic options for recording sounds like the many still cameras.

-The Zoom H1n Digital recorder priced under $200, is such an audio recorder that is easy to operate, is a budget filmmaking gear, and can even be connected to external microphones, apart from the great inbuilt stereo headphones.
+The Zoom H1n Digital recorder priced under $200, is such an audio recorder that is easy to operate, is a budget filmmaking gear, and can even be connected to external microphones, apart from the built-in stereo headphones.

 Buy The Zoom H1n